yorkhackspace/big-sign/README.md

 ## Deploying

+* Cross compile for aarch64-unknown-linux-gnu
+* stop the big-sign service on the sign pi,
-Cross compile for aarch64-unknown-linux-gnu and then copy target/aarch64-unknown-linux-gnu/debug/yhs-sign to ~ on the sign pi.
-Then log in and restart the systemd service for big-sign.
+* copy target/aarch64-unknown-linux-gnu/debug/yhs-sign to ~ on the sign pi
+* copy whatever static content stuff has changed to the sign pi
+* log in and restart the systemd service for big-sign.

 ## Things that need doing (Just a brain-dump)
 - Make the sign rotate through all messages that have been sent to it.